 - Processed and industrialized foods have a far-reaching negative impact on the body and mind.

 - Many chronic illnesses are the result of poor nutrition.
 Due to changes in life habits and lack of free time, large populations worldwide have consumed processed and industrialized foods in recent decades.

 4 Avoidance of one of the food macronutrients is a mistake!

 - Carbohydrates, natural starches, and sugars are essential for the body.
 They are not the enemy!

-- It is challenging to fill a plate and feel full without carbohydrates and starches.
+- Filling a plate and feeling full without carbohydrates and starches is challenging.
 Throughout history, humans have consumed starches as nutritional and satiety foods.
-(In Asia, rice is consumed; in Europe, potatoes, and the Americas, corn and other starchy grains)
+(In Asia, rice is consumed; in Europe, potatoes, and in the Americas, corn and other starchy grains)

 - The production of vital energy for a body of fats and proteins is possible, but at the cost of a heavy load on the kidneys and liver, removing the decomposition products such as ammonia, uric acids, urea, and ketones.